Learning Perception-Aware Agile Flight in Cluttered Environments: INTRODUCTION

 Recently, reinforcement learning-based methods~\cite{song2021autonomous, penicka2022learning} have been proposed in order to address the planning and control problem for minimum-time flight.
 In particular, \cite{penicka2022learning} presented a neural network controller trained via reinforcement learning that outperformed previous model-based planning-and-control methods in cluttered environments.
 Their controller maps ground-truth state observations directly to control commands, forgoing the need for a high-level trajectory planner and significantly reducing potential compounding errors and overall system latency.
 However, the learned controller is optimized only for maximizing the progress along a reference path while avoiding obstacles, and completely ignores the perception constraint induced by the camera's field of view.
 As a result, there is no guarantee of visibility of regions of interest (i.e., no perception awareness).

-We propose a perception-aware, minimum-time, vision-based navigation method to fly a quadrotor through a complex, cluttered environment.
-Our method combines imitation learning and reinforcement learning (RL) by leveraging a privileged learning-by-cheating framework~\cite{chen2020learning}.
-First, we train a state-based teacher policy that can fly a minimum-time trajectory in cluttered environments using deep RL.
-We combine an objective of progress maximization and obstacle avoidance with a perception-aware reward, which is formulated to align the camera orientation with the flight direction.
-Afterward, we train a vision-based policy by imitating this privileged state-based policy.
+\rebuttal{ We propose a vision-based navigation system to fly a quadrotor through cluttered environments at high-speed with perception awareness.
+Our method combines imitation learning and reinforcement learning (RL) by leveraging a privileged learning-by-cheating framework.
+We begin by training a state-based teacher policy using deep RL to fly a minimum-time trajectory in cluttered environments.
+This policy integrates progress maximization and obstacle avoidance with a perception-aware reward that aligns the camera orientation with the flight direction.
+Next, by imitating the teacher policy, we train a vision-based policy that does not rely on privileged information about the obstacles.
 The resulting vision-based policy achieves high-speed flight and high success rates.
-We show that our policy has very low computational latency (just 1.4 ms) compared to classical mapping-based methods that have $10\times$ higher latency.
+We show that our policy has very low computational latency (just~\SI{1.4}{\milli\second}) compared to classical methods with intermediate map representations that have 10 times higher latency.

-We validate the closed-loop control performance of our vision-based policy in the real world using hardware-in-the-loop~(HITL) simulation~\cite{foehn2022agilicious}, that consists of flying a physical quadrotor in a motion-capture system while observing virtual photorealistic environments which are updated in real time.
-The key advantage of HITL simulation over purely synthetic experiments are the usage of the actual, real-world dynamics and proprioceptive sensors.
-In comparison with deploying the system directly in the real world using the onboard camera and computer, HITL simulation can render arbitrarily dense and complex environments without the risk of crashing the drone into real obstacles.
-Our vision-based policy transfers to the real world despite system delays and a mismatch of the vehicle model.
+To validate our approach, we test the closed-loop control performance of our vision-based policy in the real world using hardware-in-the-loop (HITL) simulation.
+HITL involves flying a physical quadrotor in a motion-capture system while observing virtual photorealistic environments that are updated in real-time.
+Unlike purely synthetic experiments, HITL simulation employs real-world dynamics and proprioceptive sensors while allowing us to render arbitrarily dense and complex environments without risking a drone crash.
+Our vision-based policy transfers to the real world despite system delays and a mismatch of the vehicle model.}